-Another option to adopt a Kelpie Border Collie cross is through a rescue.
+Another option to adopt a Kelpie Border Collie cross is through rescue.
 Visiting your local RSPCA and asking for news about this mix might help you find your new pup.
 But you’ll likely have more luck looking into local rescues dedicated exclusively to Border Collies and Kelpies.
-In general, they’ll know if there are any Border Collie Kelpie dogs looking for a home.
+They’ll know if there are any Border Collie Kelpie dogs looking for a home.
 Here are some rescues you can visit:

 While this dog can be a handful for inexperienced owners, training and sharing your life with a Border Collie Kelpie cross can be an exciting adventure for the right family.
 We hope you have enough info to decide if this is the right choice for you!

 Interested in learning about more Border Collie or Kelpie cross breeds?
 Check out the below: